Simple homemade beef treats recipe for cats (no flour)

 How I formulate recipes

-For beginners who want to formulate recipes, I highly recommend Paws of Prey Cat Meal Formulator.
+For beginners who want to make their own recipes, I highly recommend Paws of Prey Cat Meal Formulator.
 It’s very easy to use, includes a sample recipe, and it’s a one-time payment!
+Check out how to make your own cat food recipe to see how I formulate with this formulator.

 easy homemade beef meat cat treats jess caticles